UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 While two of the subject categories associated with the Volunteer Voices collection can be folded into :code:`dcterms:subject` directly ("Broad Topics" and "Volunteer Voices Curriculum Topics"), special attention needs to be given to :code:`subject`\ s associated with "Tennessee Social Studies K-12 Eras in American History".
-There are instances in which a value associated with one of these topics is used, but the :code:`displayLabel` has been left off and they have incorrectly been categorized as :code:`geographic`
+There are instances in which a value associated with one of these topics is used, but the :code:`displayLabel` has been left off and they have incorrectly been categorized as :code:`subject/geographic`\ s.
-:code:`subject`\ s.

 Justification
 ^^^^^^^^^^^^^

-It is important to treat these values as a separate category to ensure that the text value is not split across separate categories (aka :code:`dcterms:temporal` and :code:`dcterms:subject`).
+It is important to treat these values as a separate category to ensure that the text value is not split across separate categories (aka `dcterms:temporal` and `dcterms:subject`).
 In addition, some standardization of the label needs to be done for all the records associated with a given concept to be colocated.
+As mentioned earlier, :code:`subject/temporal` values will be directly mapped as strings to `dcterms:temporal. `schema:temporalCoverage` was considered because of how flexible it is, but ultimately it was decided that we can disregard the recommendation in `dcterms:temporal` to enter values appropriate for the class PeriodOfTime (that have both start and end dates).
+We are ignoring http://purl.org/dc/dcam/rangeIncludes in this case as it is only a suggestion.

 XPath
 ^^^^^